UDAYAGIRICHARAN/Movie-Reviewer/Readme.md

 # Movie Reviewer System

-## Movie Reviewer System is where users can check the  ratings, do the rating,and see the movie details like trailer.s
+## Movie Reviewer System is where users can check the  ratings, do the rating, and see the movie details like trailers and info about updates.

 ## Technologies Used